 Rating: ★★½ out of 5

-Train to Busan is currently available to stream on Netflix.
+Train to Busan is available to rent or purchase via Amazon here.